averbraeck/djutils/docs/djutils/mutable-primitives.md

 # Mutable Primitives

-## These classes augment the Java primitive wrappers with mutable variants.
+## These classes augment the Java primitive wrappers with mutable variants

 Sometimes, we want to return one or more primitive values after a method call in addition to the return value itself.
 As an example, consider a parser that returns the parsed value, but also an index for the character where the parsing stopped.